Why the switch to electronic invoices makes sense …

 E-invoices do not float in a legal vacuum

 The changeover of invoicing from tangible to intangible evidence shows that invoices have certain legal and fiscal characteristics.
 In the legal sense, an invoice is a document.
 From the tax office’s point of view, an invoice is a posting document.

 Both characteristics are fulfilled by a paper-bound invoice almost by itself: their existence alone makes them both: the document and the booking document in equal measure – of course only if all formal requirements are met.
 In the case of electronic documents, certain conditions must also be met in order to give them the character of a document and a booking document.

 An advantage in switching the positionof paper to bytes is the usually uncomplicated procedure.
 In many cases, existing business software can also be used to generate e-invoices, especially current versions of the program.
 And if you’ve created your invoices using spreadsheets in the easiest way, this would be the right time to switch to a modern billing system.

 The next consideration is storage.
 As you know, accounting documents – including invoices – must be archived for ten years in order to be available to the tax office for audits over this period.

 For material invoices, the storage place is the filing cabinet or the file rack.
 This can create a lot of space, which causes costs and effort.

-The storage location for e-bills is the computer.
+The storage location for e-invoices is the computer.
 There are no space problems here – today’s storage media offers enough space for even the largest data set.

 Data loss can go into the money